 Can sleep deprivation make you sick?

 Yes, sleep deprivation can increase your chances of falling sick.
-Your immunity takes a hit due to lack of sleep, increasing the risk of disease.
+Your immunity takes a hit, increasing the risk of disease.

 How to test for sleep deprivation?

 The best way is identifying an ongoing cycle of poor sleep patterns.
 Make a note of the hours of sleep you get on a daily basis and then present this information to your doctor.
 Sleep specialists can also observe your pattern using a polysomnogram or sleep study, which is carried out inside a sleep laboratory.

 Why does lack of sleep affect your body’s performance?